CesarTorrens/manicurist-service-api/README.md

 ```

 ## Check the port
+remember create the file .env, copy .env.example.
+You need all variables because the project have validation with Joi.

+## Check the port
 please, check the port on running this backend.
-This localhost you need in project front.
+This localhost you need in project front is it port 3000.

 ## Considerations